tidev/ti.facebook/README.md

 Send Requests Dialog
 --------------------

 Sends an application request.
 Fires a `sendRequestCompleted` event.
 You can optionally include a `title` key with the title string, or customized parameters in the `data` dictionary.
-To preselect users to send the invite to, you can add a `to` key with values containing the facebook ids, seperated by commas in the `data` dictionary.
+To preselect users to send the invite to, you can optionally add a `to` key with a string of values containing the facebook ids, seperated by commas.
 See below for example.
 See official Facebook Dialogs documentation for more details.

 ```javascript